As Boeing faces crisis, filing reveals CEO got $30 million last year

 Since he took over as CEO in July 2015, Muilenburg has seemed to have a golden touch.

-Despite setbacks like delays to the KC-45 tanker program, Boeing has been flying high versus its rival Airbus.
+Despite setbacks like delays to the KC-46 tanker program, Boeing has been flying high versus its rival Airbus.
 In particular, Boeing’s 737 MAX — the model involved in the two recent crashes — has been a best-seller, with more than 5,000 ordered.

 The company has enjoyed such solid profits and cash flow that from Muilenburg’s appointment until just before the Ethiopian Airlines crash last Sunday, the stock price has tripled.